PCSX2/pcsx2-net-www/content/blog/2022/q4-2021-progress-report/index.md

 {{< progress/github-link prNums="4993" title="GS-ogl: Remove device, driver checks in GLLoader." authors="lightningterror" >}}

 {{< progress/github-link prNums="5000" title="GS:SW: Fix fog on x64 avx2" authors="tellowkrinkle" >}}

+Fixes a bug where 'f' would be incorrect for the blue channel when fogging was enabled on the rendering of a sprite on avx2 x64.

+Like you see this purple grass on Hitman which everybody should agree isn't realistic and is a bug:

+{{< img cols="colWidth" src="./img/Pic63-HitmanPurpleGrass.png">}}

 {{< progress/github-link prNums="5006" title="GS: Only reload Auto MIPs on TEX base change" authors="refractionpcsx2" >}}